subhajit-7047/nova-forecast/README.md

 **URL**: https://lovable.dev/projects/37dc8ad0-c0e3-417d-b59c-fb2bdd34159e

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/37dc8ad0-c0e3-417d-b59c-fb2bdd34159e) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected in code.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)